 You will join the Squadron as part of an "Intake" of new recruits on an Induction Night.
 These are usually the first Monday or Wednesday of the month.

 You can let us know you're interested; send us an email or call the Squadron and leave a message, giving your name and age and your contact details.
-You need to be 13 to join the ATC.
+You need to be at least 12 to join us.

 Sunday, 4th December saw the annual Thames Valley Wing bowling competition take place at RAF Brize Norton with over 140 cadets representing 22 Squadrons from across the Wing.